 CaseyGerry has the experience to help injured victims.
 As the oldest plaintiffs’ law firm in San Diego, our team has a decades-long groundwork of knowledge to go the distance against negligent parties.
 We put our client’s interests at the forefront and help them obtain the compensation they deserve.

 It has been our job for more than 70 years of practice to protect victims and advocate for them during tough times.
 We know the California automobile accident law and the complex rules of the road that govern drivers, and even the technicalities behind advanced driver assistance systems.

-If you were injured or a family member was killed in a car crash in California, please contact the San Diego auto accident attorneys at CaseyGerry.
+If you were injured or a family member was killed in a car crash in California, please contact the San Diego auto accident lawyers at CaseyGerry.
 Call (619) 238-1811 or fill out the form below to get started.
-We can discuss what happened to you, the next steps, and what you can expect.
+We can discuss your case evaluation, what happened to you, the next steps, and what you can expect.

 Like many states, California is an at-fault car accident state, which means that injury victims turn to the person who caused the accident for compensation.
-In no-fault states, injured parties file claims with their own insurance company, regardless of who was at fault.
+In no-fault states, injured parties file claims with their own auto insurance company, regardless of who was at fault.

 At-fault laws hold responsible parties accountable for their negligence, but they can also make cases more contentious.
 When accident fault is disputed, injured parties have to prove that the defendant caused the accident in order to recover compensation for their injuries and damages.